Major social media platforms ban Russian state media in Europe

-The moves will likely provoke retaliation from Russia, which has already restricted social media services in its country in response to previous measures the companies have taken to curtail the Russian government’s ability to spread misinformation and propaganda about its invasion of Ukraine.
+The moves will probably provoke retaliation from Russia, which has already restricted social media services in its country in response to previous measures the companies have taken to curtail the Russian government’s ability to spread misinformation and propaganda about its invasion of Ukraine.

 “Due to the ongoing war in Ukraine, we’re blocking YouTube channels connected to RT and Sputnik across Europe, effective immediately,” Google Europe said in a tweet.
 “It’ll take time for our systems to fully ramp up.
 Our teams continue to monitor the situation around the clock to take swift action.”